esikm/Pillow/docs/PIL.rst

-PIL Package (autodoc of remaining modules)
+PIL2 Package (autodoc of remaining modules)
 ==========================================

 Reference for modules whose documentation has not yet been ported or written